 Unlike ankylosing spondylitis, the radiological changes are not pronounced in undifferentiated spondyloarthropathies.
 Occasionally, X-ray may show evidence of periosteal new bone formation at sites of enthesitis.
 Enthesitis.
 Insertion of the Achilles tendon or plantar fascia on the calcaneus is particularly are more involved.
 X-rays may also show early syndesmophytes on the lumbar spine without bridging.

 Most of the patients [>75%] with undifferentiated spondyloarthropathy have chronic, active disease.
 They require long-term therapy.

 Few of them have mild and symptoms which are also intermittently present.
-These episodes may last from 1-2 weeks to several months, interspersed with long asymptomatic period.
+These episodes may last from 1-2 weeks to several months, interspersed with the long asymptomatic period.
 These patients require intermittent symptomatic therapy.
-The patient does not require the therapy during asymptomatic period.
+The patient does not require the therapy during the asymptomatic period.